-After moving to Sedona to be with author, actor and filmmaker Shaeri Richards, they travelled and he taught his Mayan-calendar and DREAMSPEL classes in: Phoenix, AZ, Mount Shasta, CA, San Francisco, CA, Sacremento, CA, Santa Barbara, CA, Salt Lake City, Durang,CO and Atlanta, GA.
+After moving to Sedona to be with author, actor and filmmaker Shaeri Richards, they traveled and he taught Mayan Calendar and DREAMSPEL classes in: Phoenix, Arizona, Mount Shasta, San Francisco, Sacremento, Santa Barbara, Salt Lake City, Durang and Atlanta.

-Richard worked as a Jeep-tour guide for Sedona Adventures, running tourists around Sedona's famous energy vortex locations and sacred sites.
+Richard first worked as a Jeep tour guide for Sedona Adventures, running tourists around Sedona's famous energy vortex locations and sacred sites.

 In 1993, he met The Mayan Factor author DR. JOSÉ ARGÙELLES in Sedona, pictured here:

-Richard front-left; and DR. JOSÉ ARGÙELLES with wife Lloydine top-left-center in white.
+and José wife Lloydine top left-center in white.

-In 1994, Richard traveled to New Mexico to give his Mayan calendar presentation in Santa Fe, and also at the Whole Life Expo in Albuquerque, New Mexico, falling in love with the red-haired crystal angel Forest.
+In 1994, Richard traveled to New Mexico to give his Mayan Calendar presentation in Santa Fe, New Mexico, and also at the Whole Life Expo in Albuquerque.

-In 1995, he created a new full-color version of The Mayan Calendar Guidebook, complete with color-charts and a spiral-binder.
+In 1995, he created a new full-color version of The Mayan Calendar Guidebook, complete with color charts and spiral binder.

 Here is a 1996 book review: